CleverTap/clevertap-geofence-android/README.md

 ## 👋 Introduction
 [(Back to top)](#table-of-contents)

-CleverTap Geofence SDK provides Geofencing capabilities to CleverTap Android SDK by using the Play Services Location library.
+CleverTap Android Geofence SDK provides Geofencing capabilities to CleverTap Android SDK by using the Play Services Location library.
 If you haven't already configured your project for Play Services, follow the instructions [here](https://developers.google.com/android/guides/google-services-plugin).

 ## 🎉 Installation
 [(Back to top)](#table-of-contents)